Broadcaster, writer, comedian and environmental advocate Griff Rhys Jones is the Sustainable Places Research Institute's first Patron.

 Talking about his role as Patron, Griff Rhys Jones who is a Cardiff University Honorary Fellow, and whose father was a graduate of the University, said:

-"I think everybody recognises that sustainability and an approach to the way that we as human beings have laid waste our world is something that's long overdue.
+"I think everybody recognises that a sustainable approach to address the way that we as human beings have laid waste to our world is something that's long overdue.

 "I firmly believe that human ingenuity is the answer to the problems we face with sustainability.
 This Research Institute is offering to bring together different disciplines and to look at sustainability across the globe in different localities so that we can start to measure and assess how different places need to respond to the challenges ahead."It's an exciting project and it is a very great honour for me to be Patron of the Sustainable Places Research Institute."